Thumbnail

 Why choose Earthwatch Institute?

 Earthwatch is a worldwide non-profit organization unlocking the potential in people and the environment.
-Since 1971, Earthwatch has connected volunteers and partners with scientists undertaking vital field research around the globe.
-Everybody who works with Earthwatch, from students and teachers, to companies, retirees, and other individuals make a genuine, hands-on contribution to tackling climate change, understanding biodiversity, and protecting threatened habitats.
-For more information, please visit us.
+Since 1971, Earthwatch has connected volunteers with scientists undertaking vital field research around the globe.
+Everybody who volunteers with Earthwatch makes a genuine, hands-on contribution to tackling climate change, understanding biodiversity, and protecting threatened habitats.

 Reviews